Bateyjosue/thegym-playground-notes/JavaScript/ES6.md

 ### Template Literals

-are literals delimited with backtick(`) characters allowing for multi-lines strings, sting, interpolation with embedded expressions and special constructor called tagged templates. there are sometimes informally called **template strings**
+are literals delimited with backtick "\`" characters allowing for multi-lines strings, sting, interpolation with embedded expressions and special constructor called tagged templates. there are sometimes informally called **template strings**

 ```jsx
 `string text`